AnnPoshtak/AnnPoshtak/README.md

 ### Hi there, I'm Anna! 👋

 I'm a 14 y.o. developer from Ukraine 🇺🇦.
-I love algorithms, math, and breaking things to see how they work.
+I love algorithms, math,linux and breaking things to see how they work.

-- 🔭 **I’m currently working on:** My own Linux Minecraft Server with my plugins & Leetcode problems
+- 🔭 **I’m currently working on:** My install script for Arch linux & Leetcode problems
 - 🌱 **I’m currently learning:** React, Advanced Algorithms, and C++.

 ---